npmstudy/your-first-nodejs-helloworld-with-ts/README.md

 - use [tsx](https://github.com/esbuild-kit/tsx) as typescript register & executor
 - use [tsup](https://github.com/egoist/tsup) as transpiler from ts to esm
 - use [tsd](https://github.com/SamVerschueren/tsd) as type test runner
+- support 2 ways to debug in vscode

 ## Usages